KhalidElSayed/beeone-banking-client/README.md

 beeone-banking-client
 =====================

-API client for the BeeOne netbanking light API
+API client for the BeeOne netbanking light API.

+You should use this together with the REST api dokumentation for the netbanking API.
+I did not bother packaging this into a jar file, since you probably want to look or modify the code anyway.

+There are no dependencies necessary to run this on Android.
+Just add the source code to your project and you should be fine.
+If you need to use the API in a JDK project instead of Android, you also need to package the json parser in /lib with your project.

     // create a new session for a user and login to the netbanking system NetbankingSession session = new NetbankingSession.Builder()
             .endpoint(ENDPOINT).username(USERNAME).password(PASSWORD)